azure-rtos/azure-iot-preview/docs/azure_rtos_iot_sdk_api.md

 ```
 **Description**

-<p>This routine sends telemetry to IoTHub, with packet_ptr containing all the properties.</p>
+<p>This routine sends telemetry to IoTHub, with packet_ptr containing all the properties.
+On successful return of this function, ownership of `NX_PACKET` is released.</p>

 **Parameters**